Te Pūaha Talks, our 2022 programme of free online capability building webinars, offers a range of learning opportunities for not-for-profits.

 Te Pūaha Talks - hauora wānanga for Matariki

 Matariki is a time to come together, to reflect on the past year, our challenges, our triumphs, on those that have passed on, and on all that it brought us.
 It is a time to reset.
-The wānanga will provide us with the quiet space and the time to nurture ourselves and our hauora, and to be aspirational with our goals and ambitions for the year ahead.
+This year we offered a series of three wānanga which provided us with the quiet space and the time to nurture ourselves and our hauora, and to be aspirational with our goals and ambitions for the year ahead.

-The wānanga, which are made possible with funding from Foundation North, will be facilitated by CSI associate Tuihana Ohia.
-Over the series, Tuihana will take us through a series of reflective practices to draw out and bring us into a space to consider our taonga, pūmanawa and the magic of our tupuna, ancestors.
-It will be a process of navigation and discovery and an opportunity for rediscovery and rejuvenation of our wellbeing.
+The wānanga, which were made possible with funding from Foundation North, were facilitated by CSI associate Tuihana Ohia.
+Over the series, Tuihana took us through a series of reflective practices to draw out and bring us into a space to consider our taonga, pūmanawa and the magic of our tūpuna, ancestors.
+It was a process of navigation and discovery and an opportunity for rediscovery and rejuvenation of our wellbeing.

 Social media for social impact